AdamSobieski/Narratology/Content/Knowledge.md

 ## Predicates as Static Extension Methods

 Predicates can be represented as static extension methods on a type `Vocabulary`.
-Additionally, by means of the `using static` feature, developers can access their desired collections of predicates, easily adding them into a global scope or context.
+By means of the `using static` feature, developers could access their desired collections of predicates, easily adding them into a global scope or context.
 This would, for the predicates defined, below, resemble: `using static Example.Predicates;`.

-Collections of predicates, from multiple teams, in multiple .NET assemblies, could be organized and accessed &ndash; including compatibly with IntelliSense features &ndash; using such techniques.
+Using such techniques, collections of predicates, from multiple teams, in multiple .NET assemblies, could be organized and accessed &ndash; including compatibly with IntelliSense features.

 ```cs
 namespace Example